Incorporate Unusual Farmers Market Finds Into Recipes

 There is more to farmers market produce than just berries and corn.
 Here are just a few of the unusual products you can buy locally in Michigan.
 Don’t knock it until you’ve tried it.

-- Jicama – this root vegetable native to central and South America is grown in Michigan and is a great ingredient to add to different salads and dishes.
-Good news – eating jicama boosts your immune system and increases energy levels.
+- Jicama– this root vegetable native to central and South America is grown in Michigan and is a great ingredient to add to different salads and dishes.
+Good news – the nutrients in jicama may boosts your immune system.
 Get some locally-grown jicama and try this delicious, easy to make Watermelon, Jicama and Cucumber Salad.

-- Eggplant – these purple or black fruits – known for their unique coloring and shape – contain high amounts of iron and calcium, which is vital to bone health.
-They have many other health benefits such as aiding digestion, reducing the risk of anemia and improving brain function due to the high amount of phytonutrients.
+- Eggplant– these purple or black fruits – known for their unique coloring and shape – contain high amounts of iron and calcium, which is vital to bone health.
+They have many other health benefits such as aiding digestion, reducing the risk of anemia and they may improve brain function due to the high amount of phytonutrients.
 There are various ways to use eggplant – try these Eggplant Pizza Bites for something the whole family will enjoy.

 More Than Just Produce